yminnebo/TransitSHIME/README.md

 This GitHub repository is organised to provide easy access to the code used in the analyses:

 - **Code**: This section holds the source code responsible for conducting the analyses detailed in the paper.
 Each script is thoroughly documented to help you follow the process step by step.
+- **Supporting code**: The main code is supported by own external scripts, such as ggplot altering codes, a bundle of colours, calculations of effect sizes...
 - **Datasets**: In cases where datasets were employed for these analyses, we have included them here.
 These datasets are crucial for reproducing the results and drawing further insights.

 ## How to Use